 - Montgomery, Parker, Rockwall, Tarrant, Travis, Williamson

-Bexar County is scheduled to begin emissions inspections on November 1, 2026.
 For the current county list and program details, see Vehicle Emissions Inspections in Texas (TCEQ).

-Fees and stickers to expect
+Fees and Stickers to Expect at Renewal

 - Trailer tag: still required.